 26. Bonus Reason – They Are Always Around You

 Maine Coons are always in the way.
 They will sit on your keyboard (computer or piano).
 They love to sleep in basins which creates a problem when you want to wash your hands.

 We adore Maine Coons.
 We treat ours like children.
 They are extremely rewarding cats to own.
-We just want everyone who wants a Maine Coon to consider adopting not buying and to be prepared and be absolutely sure they are ready to be good Maine Coon owners.
+We just want everyone who wants a Maine Coon to be prepared and be absolutely sure they are ready to be good Maine Coon owners.

 If you own a Maine Coon or any other pet, don’t forget to consider pet insurance to cover any unexpected vet bills which can soon mount up.